gurvindersingh/k8s-tutorial/README.md

 kubectl apply -f ingress.yaml
 ```

-Now you should be able to access the app by going to url `http://<appname>.tutorial.ioudaas.no`
+Now you should be able to access the app by going to url `http://<APPNAME>.tutorial.ioudaas.no`

 ## Fault recovery and resilient
 Kubernetes supports fault tolerance for the applications running in the cluster.
 To test this, lets kill our app
 ```
-kubectl -n tutorial delete pod -l app=<appname> -now
+kubectl -n tutorial delete pod -l app=<APPNAME> --now
 ```

 Now if you try to access the web url, it will not take us to our app.
 But if you try to list pod again, you should see that kubernetes has detected the missing pod and started a new one
 ```
-kubectl -n tutorial get pods -l app=<appname>
+kubectl -n tutorial get pods -l app=<APPNAME>
 ```
+After some time the pod with start running and you should be able to access your app again by accessing url `http://<APPNAME>.tutorial.ioudaas.no`.

 As we are using deployment, we can easily scale up and down the numbers of application instances.
 Lets scale our app to 2 by editing the replica counts in `dep.yaml` file
 ```